nik-rev/EVIL_RUST/README.md

+# NOTE: This is a work in progress.
+Check back later :P

 # EVIL RUST

 EVIL RUST is Rust where we _fully given in and embrace the unsafe_.
 Write Rust like it is C by following a list of rules enforced by `evil-clippy`.
 [Inspired by Crust.](https://github.com/tsoding/Crust)